FisherK19/node.js-challenge/Example/README.md

 install, navigate and use application

 ## Contributing
-fork repo and then clone repo to local machine then submit a pull request
+fork a repo, clone the repo to local machine and submit a pull request

 ## Tests
 NPM test